Skip to main content Accessibility

 Anti-immigrant hate groups are the most extreme of the hundreds of nativist and vigilante groups that have proliferated since the late 1990s, when anti-immigrant xenophobia began to rise to levels not seen in the U.S. since the 1920s.

-The organized anti-immigrant movement in the U.S. has long supported draconian immigration enforcement measures and has worked to stall legislative relief for immigrants and their families and to spread bigoted messages.
+The organized anti-immigrant movement in the U.S. has long supported draconian immigration-enforcement measures and has worked to stall legislative relief for immigrants and their families and to spread bigoted messages.

 This movement’s chief architect was John Tanton, a Michigan-based ophthalmologist, white nationalist and eugenics advocate whose tenacity set in motion a network of groups devoted to pushing nativist policies and ideas.
 Memos donated by Tanton to the Bentley Historical Library at the University of Michigan evidence that his anti-immigrant sentiment was steeped in racism, eugenics and fears of the United States losing its white hegemony.

-Although Tanton passed away in 2019, his legacy lives on through a constellation of groups devoted to his vision.
+Although Tanton died in 2019, his legacy lives on through a constellation of groups devoted to his vision.
 Many of these groups bill themselves as fact-based think tanks engaged in policy research and lobbying; however, their main goal is to spread propaganda targeting immigrants.
 While not every group designated by the SPLC as an anti-immigrant hate group is part of the Tanton network, they generally push the same nativist and dehumanizing rhetoric.
 This includes slandering immigrants as inherently criminal, as invaders and/or as threats to the dominant culture.

 The flagship group founded by Tanton in 1979 is the Federation for American Immigration Reform (FAIR).
 Dan Stein, a close confidant of Tanton, remains FAIR’s president, stewarding its same anti-immigrant agenda into the future.
 In 1985, Tanton founded the Center for Immigration Studies (CIS), which has become a go-to think tank for anti-immigrant groups and nativist-leaning politicians.
 CIS has a decades-long history of circulating racist writers, while also associating with white nationalists.
 Tanton also helped found or fund 13 nativist organizations; however, not all are designated as hate groups.